 Changing anything in a template will change the Form template field from the originally selected template name to "Custom".
 If you wish to reset the template, you can always just reselect the template or create a new form.

-Should you have any comments or suggestions for improvements of a template or a new template, please let us know at email@example.com
+Should you have any comments or suggestions for improvements to a template or a new template, please let us know at firstname.lastname@example.org

-When form type is selected, two new dropdowns will be shown: 'Form Template' and 'Sponsor Involvement'
+When the form type is selected, two new dropdowns will be shown: 'Form Template' and 'Sponsor Involvement'

 Sponsor involvement determines both how involved the sponsor is but also how long the AE report flow is.